 network and terminating in the Company's network.

-Interconnect cost is recognized as charges incurred
+Interconnect cost is recognised as charges incurred

 on termination of calls/SMS originating from the